Wat Xieng Thong: Style and Features

 The vat represents typical Laos art and craft.

 A Sim is the central shrine hall of a Laotian temple.
 Vat Xieng Thong's Sim is composed of nine cascading roofs and is decorated by gold stenciling.
 The roofs are a central element of the structure, sweeping downward in an elaborate array.
 Along the center of the roof is the Dok So Fa, small pagodas covered in gold that hook upwards to the sky.
 The number of pagodas and overall detail of this floral sculpture signifies the relative importance of a Laotian temple.

 On one side of the sim, there are small halls and stupas that contain Buddha images of the period.
 There is a reclining Buddha sanctuary, which contains an especially rare reclining Buddha that dates back to the construction of the temple.
 In 1931, the image was taken to France and displayed at the Paris Exhibition.
-It was kept in Vientiane until 1964, when it was returned to Luang Phrabang.
+It was kept in Vientiane until 1964, when it was returned to Luang Prabang.
 In the near compound's eastern gate stands the royal funerary carriage house, where it houses the funeral carriage, which stands 12 m high and there are various urns for the members of the royal family.

 The interior of the Sim is similarly adorned by gold stenciling.
 Rich red and black walls are decorated completely with gold stencils of mythological scenes and geometric design.
 The ceiling displays Dharmachakras — dharma wheels symbolising Buddhist law and the circle of reincarnation.
 The rear gable is decorated with a glass mosaic depicting the tree of life.
 Behind the Sim is the Sanctuary of the Reclining Buddha, a small chapel decorated with mosaics and featuring a large Buddhist statue.

 Many other structures fill the compound and complement the Sim, including the Kouti, Ho Tai, and Hor Kong, the library, monk living space, and boat house, respectively.